Bicester: Sport and leisure

 Bicester Town Football Club was founded in 1896 and until the 2010–11 season played in the Hellenic League.
 Bicester Colts F.C. organises teams from ages 5 through to 17 at facilities based at Akeman Street, Chesterton.
 Bicester Blue Fins Amateur Swimming Club was established in 1950 and has been based at Bicester Leisure Centre since 1971.
 Bicester Blue Fins is 'SWIM 21' accredited and affiliated to the Oxfordshire & North Buckinghamshire ASA and the ASA South East Region.

-The Bicester Leisure Centre, which opened in 1970, comprises swimming pool, fitness, gym facilities and all-weather pitches.
+The Bicester Leisure Centre, which opened in 1970, comprises a swimming pool, fitness, gym facilities and all-weather pitches.
 Other popular sports and pastimes include tennis, which is played at the Bicester Tennis Club based at the Garth.
 It is affiliated to the Oxfordshire and Thames Valleys LTAs.
 Lawn bowls is organised by the Bicester Bowls Club which was founded in 1862 and since 1951 has been at the Garth.
 There are two 18-hole golf courses, at the Bicester Hotel and Bicester Country Club.
 The traditional game of Aunt Sally, widespread in Oxfordshire, is popular in the town and is organised under the auspices of the Bicester and District Aunt Sally League.